 LONG BEACH, Calif.
 (KABC) -- A Long Beach school safety officer who fatally shot an unarmed 18-year-old woman last month has been arrested and charged with murder, Los Angeles County District Attorney George Gascón said Wednesday.

 The DA made the announcement at an afternoon news conference, where he described the death of Manuela "Mona" Rodriguez as "unfortunate" and "unnecessary."

 "We must hold accountable the people we have placed in positions of trust to protect us," Gascón said.
 "That is especially true for the armed personnel we traditionally have relied upon to guard our children on their way to and from and at school."

 Rodriguez was shot during an incident near Millikan High School on Sept.
-27. Gonzalez was patrolling an area near the school when he noticed an altercation between Rodriguez and a teenage girl, according to authorities.
+27. The officer, Eddie F. Gonzalez, was patrolling an area near the school when he noticed an altercation between Rodriguez and a teenage girl, according to authorities.

 Rodriguez, the mother of a 5-month-old boy, was shot in the head by Gonzalez while she was a passenger in a moving vehicle in a parking lot near the school, authorities said.
 A bystander captured the deadly confrontation on video.

-In the aftermath of the shooting, Rodriguez's friends and family pointed out that she was unarmed at the time of the incident, which prompted calls for Gonzalez to be charged with murder.
+In the aftermath of the shooting, Rodriguez's friends and family pointed out that she was unarmed at the time of the incident.
+Before Wednesday's announcement, they had repeatedly called for the school officer to be charged with murder.